arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/datasheet/datasheet.md

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
 <strong>Warning:</strong> Always use IEEE 802.3af compliant PoE injectors or switches to prevent potential damage or malfunction.
-If using a DC power supply, ensure it is a regulated 12V source capable of supplying at least 2A to accommodate peak power consumption.
+If using a DC power supply, ensure it is a regulated 12 VDC source capable of supplying at least 2 A to accommodate peak power consumption.
 </p>
 </div>